Implementing a Robust Test of Galaxy Catalogue Completeness for Dark Siren Measurements of the Hubble Constant: Introduction

-One method for determining the Hubble constant from gravitational wave signals is the so-called "galaxy catalogue method", which was first proposed in \cite{Schutz}.
-Compact binary coalescences (CBCs) are self-calibrating distance indicators, yielding absolute distance measurements from analysis of their waveforms; they are referred to as standard sirens, the gravitational wave analogues to standard candles.
+Over the past decade, gravitational-wave (GW) cosmology has emerged as a potentially powerful tool for resolving the current tension between early- and local- Universe measurements of $H_{0}$~\citep{Chen_2018, Borhanian_2020, 10.1093/mnras/stad2115, Bertheas:2025mzd}.
+One method for determining the Hubble constant from GW signals is the so-called "galaxy catalogue method", which was first proposed in~\cite{Schutz}.
+Compact binary coalescences (CBCs) are self-calibrating distance indicators, yielding absolute distance measurements from analysis of their waveforms; they are referred to as standard sirens, the GW analogues to standard candles~\citep{Holz_2005}.
 Redshift information is degenerate with chirp mass in CBCs; therefore, their redshift $z$ must be obtained through other means.
-There are a number of methods for obtaining redshift information associated with dark sirens, several of which have been applied to real or simulated data to investigate the efficacy of bright and dark sirens for constraining the Hubble constant with current or future cosmological data \citep{1993ApJ...411L...5C,PhysRevD.86.023502,PhysRevD.77.043512,PhysRevLett.108.091101,PhysRevD.96.101303,Chen_2018,Soares-Santos_2019, Fishbach_2019,Farr_2019,Palmese_2020,PhysRevD.103.043520,Gray_2023,Mukherjee:2022afz,Afroz:2024joi}.
+There are a number of methods for obtaining redshift information associated with dark sirens, several of which have been applied to real or simulated data to investigate the efficacy of bright and dark sirens for constraining the Hubble constant with current or future cosmological data: dark sirens~\citep{PhysRevD.86.023502, PhysRevD.77.043512,PhysRevD.96.101303,Soares-Santos_2019,Fishbach_2019,Palmese_2020, Gray_2023}, bright sirens~\citep{Chen_2018}, spectral sirens~\citep{1993ApJ...411L...5C,Farr_2019, PhysRevLett.108.091101}, cross-correlations~\citep{PhysRevD.103.043520, Mukherjee:2022afz,Afroz:2024joi}.
 Here, we focus on the use of electromagnetic galaxy catalogues to obtain redshift information for GW events.
 Where a host galaxy cannot be identified through the detection of an electromagnetic counterpart to the GW event, one can statistically infer $H_{0}$ through the use of a galaxy catalogue.
 By assigning a probability to the potential host galaxies for each event, marginalising over these potential host galaxies, and combining the results for many events, a precise value for $H_{0}$ can be obtained \citep{Schutz, Del_Pozzo_2012}.